 As you prepare your I-130 petition package, it’s important to paint a picture of your relationship over time.
 For example, providing five photos over five years is stronger evidence of an authentic marriage than 10 photos of you together from just the past month.

-Lack of evidence of an authentic marriage is one significant reason why I-130 petitions get denied by USCIS.
+Lack of evidence of a bona fide marriage is one significant reason why I-130 petitions get denied by USCIS.
 The following documents to include in your I-130 petition package can help you make a strong case of a genuine marriage.
 You won’t need to include every single document listed in each category below, but USCIS typically wants to see documents that fall into as many of those categories as possible.
 (If some of these documents are not available, see “Special Situations” below.)

 Boundless also has a more comprehensive list of the documents needed for a marriage-based green card and which immigration forms they should be submitted with.